queengooborg/OpenTag3D/spec.md

 While every implementation for reading OpenTag3D RFID tags will be different, this specification aims to set a few requirements to ensure that functionality is consistent across printers and other hardware -- we'll call these the "reader" for continuity.

-When attempting to read an RFID tag, the reader should check for the presence of the tag format field and check if it is "OT" (0x4F54).
-If it is not set to "OT", it is not an OpenTag3D tag.
+When attempting to read an RFID tag, the reader should check for an NDEF record of the type `{{ site.data.spec.mime_type }}`.
+This record will include all of the tag data.
+It may ignore any other NDEF records.
+If there is no `{{ site.data.spec.mime_type }}` record, it is not an OpenTag3D tag.

 The reader should then check the tag version.
 If the tag version is a newer _minor_ version than the reader expects, display a warning to the user and attempt to parse anyways.
 If the tag version is a newer _major_ version, the reader should display an error to the user and not attempt to parse the data.

-> [!CAUTION]
-> During the early beta of the tag format, it should be assumed that any and every version update is a major version.
-Once v1.000 of the tag specification is released, this caution note will no longer apply.

 ## Branding Guidelines